 That reaching out should be to someone informed.
 Our sinuses, being the complex and sticky sources of misery that they are can be quite mysterious.
 Among the uninitiated, the fumbling, desperate searches for a solution could even make things worse!
-For our own sakes, its best we turn to qualified doctors who can not only get to the bottom of what’s happening but offer lasting solutions!
+For our own sakes, its best we turn to qualified doctors who can diagnose what’s happening and offer lasting solutions!

 Don’t just sit there and pile these headaches on top of all of your other worries.
-The information above and professionals in the field offer a way out.
 I know it’s not going to fix how busy or hectic things are but at least you won’t have to feel it in your face.